flygonty/sqsym_aeg/README.md

 ## Note
 Generally speaking, this work requries crash input from fuzzing tools.\
 The crash input that I give in this repo is generated from my previous sqsym.
-Please cheeck out
+Please cheeck [link](https://github.com/flygonty/sqsym)

 Ideally, the whole project should be 1.fuzzing 2.exploit generation.
 Unfortunately, I don't have enough time to do this.
 Please wait for the further update!